fvilmos/smart_cam/README.md

   -s showdetections  show/ hide detection window [0,1], default=0 -conf confidence   confidence value [0.0 - 1.0], default=0.8
-  -si showcmdinfo    show cmd line info on detection, default=False
+  -si showcmdinfo    show cmd line info on detection, default=False -img loadimage     load an image, provide the path like ./test.jpg -server servdata   Use the selected server to publish detections [http,
+                     mqtt, all], must be configured in config file.
 ```

 ## Running on Raspberry Pi4 with Openvino and NCS v1